 Here are a couple of shareable quotes from the demo site (reprinted from the Rutherfurd Living History archives:

 And I would try to sit up, watch for any suspicious activities, and then maybe 7 o’clock, 6 o’clock in the morning, I would lay my weapon down, take my bag, get dressed for school and go to school.
 And half the time, I would be in school, just about to fall out of my chair.
 Because I was sleepy you know.

 And here are a couple of insights about Putin from The Putin Files interactive transcripts on the PBS Frontline site:

 He is a man who is obsessed with TV.
 He watches tapes of the evening news over and over and over again to see how he’s portrayed, to see how he looks.

 What Putin did when he came in was said: “OK, I’ve got a different project.
 We’re going to make”—if you will, to coin a phrase–“I’m going to make Russia great again”.

 Anyone can share any excerpt from any interview in the Living History collections or any of the 117 source interviews from the three FRONTLINE documentaries: select an excerpt, click to copy (or click the Facebook or Twitter icon to share on social media) and you get the excerpt you selected plus a link that goes directly to that excerpt.
-Use the direct link in a story to enable viewers to see the quote in context.
+Use the direct link in a story to enable viewers to see a quote in context.